IgnisDa/ryot/docs/content/importing.md

 Importing is meant to be a one-time operation.
 They are irreversible.
 Ryot supports importing media from a number of sources.
-To start importing, click on "Imports" link under the "Settings" section in the sidebar.
+To start importing, click on "Imports and Exports" link under the "Settings" section in the sidebar.

 An import can fail at various steps.
 Ryot creates a report when an import is complete.
 You can go to the reports page by click on "Reports" link on the imports